 We may find ourselves telling someone that the image we are showing them is “an actual photograph,” when in bygone years, this qualification would have been redundant.
 They could see that it was a photo and would accept it as such – unretouched or unmodified, although this wasn’t always the case.
 Nevertheless, widespread enhancements to photos (except those done in a studio setting for publicity photos) was not done until recently.
 People really could believe their eyes and rely on what they were seeing as a fair representation of what had been captured on film (and currently, with digital media).

 We need to be especially mindful, as we are working with older audiences, that our clients generally are unaware of some of the digital tricks that can be done and will accept what we are showing them, what they see on a website (if they have access to them), or what they see in a magazine as being an accurate and true rendition of what it purports to show.

 As we establish a level of trust with our clients, they need to be able to believe what we are telling and showing them and that we have their interests in mind when we create a plan to help them.
 We must never do anything to violate this trust.

-, CAPS, CEAC, SHSS, is a licensed Certified Aging In Place Specialist – Master Instructor and best-selling author of aging in place books
+, CAPS, CEAC, SHSS, is a licensed Certified Aging-In-Place Specialist-Master Instructor and best-selling author of universal design books

 ” groups on Facebook